Maine Military and Veteran Benefits

-When you apply, you will need the following information:
+When applying, applicants will need the following information:

-Social Security Number (and Alien Registration Number if applicable)
+Social Security Number (Alien Registration Number if applicable)

-Business name, address and telephone number of each place you worked during the past 18 months; and
+Business name, address, telephone number and dates of employment for each place worked during the past 18 months

-Dependent Information: Social Security number(s) of Children that you provide most of the support for.
+Social Security Number of Children that the applicant provided the majority of support

-Who is eligible for Maine Unemployment Insurance?
-To be eligible for unemployment, you need to meet the following requirements:
+Who is eligible for Maine UI?
+To be eligible for unemployment, applicants must meet the following requirements:

-Lost your job through no fault of your own
+Lost their job through no fault of their own

-Must have enough work history and earnings in the past 5 quarters to be "Monetarily eligible".
-This means you earned at least $1700/ quarter in at least 2 of the last 5 quarters, and a total of at least $5600 in 4 out of the last 5 quarters.
+Have enough work history and earnings in the past five quarters to be "monetarily eligible"; earned at least $1,968 per quarter in at least two of the last five quarters, and a total of at least $5,904 in four of the last five quarters

-You can apply for unemployment online at the Maine Unemployment Insurance Online Filing Portal or by telephone at 800-593-7660 (Customer service available Mon-Fri, 8:00 a.m. to 12:15 p.m.).
+Applicants can apply online at the ReEmployME online filing webpage or by calling 800-593-7660 (Customer service is available Mon-Fri, 8 a.m. to 3 p.m.).
 Online is the best option for filing.